-Do you sometimes suffer from existential angst?
 Do you wonder if you’re reaching your full potential?
 Do you do something every day that brings you joy?
 What do you dream about?
 Early retirement?
 Cruising in the Caribbean?
 Starting a family?
 Joining a roller derby team?
 Running away to be a tambourine girl for Jim Cuddy?
 (Wait.
 That’s probably just me.)

 I have a dear friend (and distant cousin) who takes stock of her life at each birthday.
 What has she achieved in the past year?
 Where does she want to go in the next year?
 As for me, on my big day, I just eat cake.
 (With buttercream icing, thanks very much.)
 I’m not good at pondering life’s big questions at the best of times.
 Give me the option of considering whether my five-year plan is still viable or eating cake while scrolling through my birthday wishes on Facebook, and the latter choice wins every time.
 Because.
 Cake.
 And also: I don’t have a five-year plan.
 I don’t even have a five-DAY plan.